nitishnikhil/resume-tracker-backend/README.md

 ## Resume Tracker Backend (Azure)
-    📌 Project Overview
+    📌Project Overview
     Resume Tracker Backend is a cloud-based backend application developed using Node.js and Express, deployed on Azure App Service (Linux).
     The application allows users to upload resumes, store resume files in Azure Blob Storage, and save candidate information in Azure Cosmos DB.
     This project demonstrates real-world cloud integration using Microsoft Azure services.

 ## 🧠 What This Project Does (Simple Explanation)